 “Are you serious?
 As a ghost, this is like spitting in my face, you know?
 You can just return.
 You have no idea how dreary this afterlife can get.”

-Asier looks down towards his body and the couple of paramedics compressing his chest rhythmically.
+Asier looks down at his body and the couple of paramedics compressing his chest rhythmically.
 A grimace twists his shadowy face, as if he had become overwhelmed by a bad memory.
-He steps back slowly, and then turns and begins running down the highway.
+He retreats slowly, and then turns and begins running down the highway.

 “No!
 I don’t want more of that!”

-The threads that kept him connected to his body snap, and immediately Asier’s ghost brightens up as if a potent flashlight had focused on him.
+The threads that kept him tethered to his body snap, and immediately Asier’s ghost brightens up as if a potent flashlight had focused on him.
 Before I know it, he’s gone.

 “We are losing him,” one of the paramedics, a young woman, says.

 I haven’t closed my mouth when I turn towards the corpse.
 The paramedics are now possibly breaking the ribs of an empty vessel.

 I go cold, and for a very long second I can’t hear anything at all.
 That man’s body isn’t entirely dead.
 It remains in a sweet spot like no body that I have ever come across.
 When I possess someone, that feeling of getting licked all over, and how I get pushed out of the body eventually, happen because the body’s inhabitant resists the intruder.
 But in the corpse lying in front of me there’s nobody home.
 An empty house with all the furniture in place.